HanadaLee/ngx_http_server_redirect_module/README.md

 ```

 This example redirects requests to `newserver.com` if the `Server-Redirect` header has value and value is not 0.

+### Directive: `schedule_redirect`

+**Syntax:** *schedule_redirect on | off*

+**Default:** *schedule_redirect off*

+**Context:** *server*

+Redirect the current request to another server from the first request path.

+If enabled, when accessing http://a.com/b.com/, the request will be redirected to http://b.com/.
+If the target server cannot be found, it will be redirected to the default server.

+When server_redirect directive exists and meets the redirection conditions, server_redirect will be executed first.

+If the request path does not have the first directory (such as the home page), no redirection will be made.

 ### Variable: `$server_redirect_original_host`